masammons/website/team/_posts/2016-11-01-serene-durham.md

 She was awarded an RNA Institute Fellowship for the 2018-2019 academic year.

 Serene studies how multiple parallel stress response pathways converge and diverge at the level of transcription.

+**Fun Fact**: Serene is an identical twin, which allows her to do 2X the amount of work as a normal graduate student.